Prayer Guides Course

 - All graduates of the course will have a deep and comprehensive understanding of the experience of prayer in a way that is enriching and empowering

-- An understanding of prayer within the Teresian sense of intimacy with God
+- An understanding of prayer as an experience of intimacy with God

-- The ability to accompany people and help them to grow in their prayer and spiritual life
+- The ability to accompany people and help people to grow in their prayer and spiritual life

 - A deep knowledge of the history of Carmelite spirituality, its biblical roots and where it sits within the history of Christian spirituality and in particular contemplative Christian spirituality.

-- Gaining a deep knowledge of the life, writing and teachings of the principal Carmelite Saints: Teresa of Avila, John of the Cross, Therese of Lisieux, Elizabeth of the Trinity and Brother Lawrence.
+- Gaining a deep knowledge of the life, writing and teachings of significant Christian mystics: Teresa of Avila, John of the Cross, Therese of Lisieux, Elizabeth of the Trinity and Brother Lawrence.
 The candidates will have appropriated the disciplines they illuminate so compellingly: silence, solitude, community, contemplation, presence, prayer, listening, discernment, hospitality and integration.